-In 2006, Southern Company and its subsidiaries became the Southern region lead corporate sponsor for the Five Star and Urban Waters Restoration Program and recently have expanded to support communities beyond the southeast.
+Southern Company has a long history of partnering with communities, conservation organizations, and natural resource agencies to help threatened and vulnerable species, restore forests and clean waterways.
+In 2006, Southern Company and its subsidiaries became the Southern region lead corporate sponsor for the Five Star and Urban Waters Restoration Program and have expanded to support communities and have expanded to support communities across the United States.

 Restoration efforts include a variety of activities, including debris removal; enhancing stream buffers; providing outdoor classrooms and ecotourism through park, riverfront, wetland and coastal area enhancements; and engaging citizens in on-the-ground restoration.